pwwang/liquidpy/docs/modifiers.md

 	- `?!` combined ternary modifier to modify the value when it is False-equivalent(, otherwise keep it unchanged).
 	- `?=` combined ternary modifier to modify the value when it is True-equivalent(, otherwise keep it unchanged).

-In this section, we will be talking about the unpacking and ternary modifiers.
+In this section, we will be talking about the unpacking modifier.

 See [filters](https://liquidpy.readthedocs.io/en/latest/filters/) for liquid modifiers, and [ternary filters](https://liquidpy.readthedocs.io/en/latest/filters/#ternary-filters) for ternary-related modifiers.